Scags/Cypyonate/README.md

 ```

 ### Installing Multiple Architectures
 Cypyonate cannot execute under a different architecture than what it was installed with.
-If you want to install Cypyonate for another architecture (e.g. x86), you must download that version of Python, then run `pip install` from that Python version.
+If you want to install Cypyonate for x86, you must download the x86 version of Python, then run `pip install` from that Python version.

 Cypyonate changes its command depending on the architecture of the Python installation that installs it.
 If running x64, the command is `cypy`.
 If running x86, the command is `cypy32`.
 Assure that your Python installation's `Scripts/` directory is added to your PATH.
 # Usage
 ```
-usage: cypy [-h] [-i injection] [-p payload] [-v] [-f form] [-l] [-w duration]
+usage: cypy [-h] [-i injection] [-p payload] [-v] [-f form] [-l]
+            [-w duration] [--install module] [--remove module]
-            [--clear-header clear_header]
+            [-V] [-r] [--clear-header clear_header]
             [--clear-unneeded-sections clear_unneeded_sections]
             [--sehsupport sehsupport]
+            [--adjust-protections adjust_protections]
-            [--adjust-protections adjust_protections] [--fdwreason fdwReason]
+            [--fdwreason fdwReason] [--lpvreserved lpvReserved]
-            [--lpvreserved lpvReserved] [--check-time check_time]
+            [--check-time check_time]

 Command-line injector

 options:
   -h, --help            show this help message and exit -i injection, --inject injection
-                        target process (ID or name) (default: None) -p payload, --payload payload
+                        target process (ID or name) (default:
+                        None)
+  -p payload, --payload payload
+                        payload file path (use '-' for stdin)
+                        (default: None)
-                        payload file path (default: None) -v, --verbose         Verbosely print output (default: False) -f form, --form form  Form of injection (see --list) (default: default) -l, --list            List available injection forms (default: False) -w duration, --wait duration
+  -v, --verbose         verbosely print output (default: False)
+  -f form, --form form  form of injection (see --list) (default:
+                        default)
+  -l, --list            list available injection forms (default:
+                        False)
+  -w duration, --wait duration
-                        Duration of time to wait for remote thread to finish in milliseconds, in applicable injection techniques
+                        duration of time to wait for remote thread
+                        to finish in milliseconds, in applicable
-                        (default: 10000)
+                        injection techniques (default: 10000)

-Manual Map:
+  --install module      install a module (default: None) --remove module       remove a module (default: None) -V, --version         view Cypyonate's current version and
+                        architecture (default: False)
+  -r, --reflective      inject reflectively (only applicable to
+                        some injection forms) (default: False)

-  Manual mapping injection
+manual mapping injection:
   --clear-header clear_header
-                        Don't clear the header of the payload after injection (default: 1) --clear-unneeded-sections clear_unneeded_sections
+                        clear the header of the payload after
+                        injection (default: True)
+  --clear-unneeded-sections clear_unneeded_sections
-                        Don't clear unneeded sections for the target binary to run after injection (default: 1) --sehsupport sehsupport
+                        clear unneeded sections for the target
+                        binary to run after injection (default:
+                        True)
+  --sehsupport sehsupport
-                        If clearing unneeded sections, clear .pdata as well (default: 1) --adjust-protections adjust_protections
+                        if clearing unneeded sections, clear
+                        .pdata as well (default: True) --adjust-protections adjust_protections
-                        Don't adjust the protections of target binary after injection (default: 1) --fdwreason fdwReason
+                        adjust the protections of target binary
+                        after injection (default: True) --fdwreason fdwReason
-                        The fdwReason parameter to pass to DllMain (default:
+                        the fdwReason parameter to pass to DllMain
-                        1)
+                        (default: 1)
   --lpvreserved lpvReserved
-                        The lpvReserved parameter to pass to DllMain (default:
+                        the lpvReserved parameter to pass to
-                        0)
+                        DllMain (default: 0)
   --check-time check_time
-                        Time to wait between checks for shellcode to finish execution, if applicable (default: 1.0)
+                        time to wait between checks for shellcode
+                        to finish execution, if applicable
+                        (default: 1.0)
 ```
 # Adding Injection Methods
 Create a new .py file, import the main cypyonate module, and create a class that inherits from cypyonate.Module.
 Overload the `inject()` function and implement your code.